 Tribute to the Women of SLUH

-From the Blessed Virgin and Anna Backer to teachers and Mothers Club volunteers, women have played an unsung yet unprecedented role in the history of SLUH and its 200 years of forming ‘men for others.’
-As part of our Bicentennial celebration, we’ll pay homage to them, bringing their impact to life in a moving and memorable tribute.
+From the Blessed Virgin and Anna Backer to teachers and Mothers Club volunteers, women have played an unsung yet unprecedented role in SLUH's history of forming ‘men for others.’
+As part of the Bicentennial celebration in 2018, the school launched the Tribute to the Women of SLUH to bring the impact of countless dedicated women to life in a moving and memorable tribute.

-Alumni and students are invited to submit digital pictures of their mothers – and wives if they’ve had children attend – and other women they feel have had a significant impact on their SLUH experience.
-Given the many multigenerational families represented at SLUH, this will also allow us to capture digital images of grandmothers who date back to the 19th century.
+While the artwork has already been created, we envision this tribute as a living, breathing tapestry that will eventually reside in digital format online.
+We encourage alumni and students to submit digital pictures of their mothers – and wives if they’ve had children attend – and other women they feel have had a significant impact on their SLUH experience.
+Given the many multigenerational families represented at SLUH, this will also allow us to capture digital images of grandmothers dating back to the 19th century.
 Separately, we’ll collect photos of current and past female faculty, staff and patrons.